And we are finally here. The following are the first noticeable things that probably hit you in the face when you looked at various Rye examples.

 ; writes "Mars" to file planet.txt

-From example above, in replace we expect active value to be the first argument, but printv and write would probably take template string or filename as the first argument in other languages.
+From the example above, in replace we expect the active value to be the first argument, but printv and write would probably take template string or filename as the first argument in other languages.

-In practice it shows it’s sometimes very beneficial if you can take second argument from the left, not the first one.
-Be it that the value that is coming down the pipe is the second argument, or you want to change the order of arguments to get the desired effect.
-Or with generic functions, more on that later, they dispatch on the kind of first argument, and sometimes active value is second argument.
+In practice, sometimes it’s very beneficial if you can take second argument from the left, not the first one.
+For example, the value that is coming down the pipe is the second argument, or you want to change the order of arguments to get the desired effect.
+Or with generic functions (more on that later), they dispatch on the kind of first argument, and sometimes the active value is the second argument.

 ; let's say that the word to replace comes down the pipe, not input string